envi/olesia-khomchyn.github.io/docs/Facilities.md

 # Facilities

-## Get the list of facilities
+## Get the list of Facilities

 ### <span style="color: #F05D30">Path</span>
 GET /odata/Facilities

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing facilities within a logged organization.
+Returns the paged list of the existing Facilities within a logged organization.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>
 <style>